isomerpages/scamshield/pages/About the ScamShield Bot.md

 1. Forward or send a copy or screenshot of the message (received from any platform)
 2. Send the scammer’s contact info
 3. Indicate where the message was received.

+ For call report, provide the caller's number or ID, a description of the call, and where the call was received.

 #### 5. What happens after you submit a report to the ScamShield Bot?